david-borchers/LCE_paper/README.md

 Contents
 ========
-This is code to go with the paper "A latent capture history model for digital aerial surveys".
+This is code to go with the paper _A latent capture history model for digital aerial surveys_ by D. L. Borchers, P. Nightingale, B. C. Stevenson, and R. M. Fewster, to appear in the journal Biometrics.

 It contains source code for an R package called "twoplane" and a folder called "usercode".
 You will need to build the package before using it.